 These adorable little Russian inspired dolls are filled with the loveliest lavender scent to keep your home (and your stash!) smelling sweet.
 Amazing maker, Chloe Bailey, will show you how to make your very own with her super simple step-by-step tutorial.

-These delightful lavender bags are perfect to pop in your drawers, or hang in your wardrobe!
+These delightful lavender bags are perfect to pop in your drawers, or hang in your closet!
 They also make really lovely gifts!

 It's also a well known fact that moths don’t like lavender… so get these in with your knits to ward off those little beasties and protect all your precious makes!
 (I even keep a few in with my yarn stash!)

-- Cotton fabric, a base colour and a contrast colour
+- Cotton fabric, a base color and a contrast color

 - A small piece of white felt for the face